Back to blog

 Cost

-Headless commerce can be more expensive to implement than traditional e-commerce architectures.
-This is because businesses need to develop two separate applications, the front-end and the back-end.
+Headless commerce can be more expensive to implement than traditional e-commerce architectures because of both front-end and back-end application requirements.

 Integration